 Circumstantial evidence doesn’t directly prove a fact in a case but leads the jury to infer information about the fact based on the evidence.
 This is also known as indirect evidence.
 Often the example given in court is that a person is observed entering a building carrying a wet umbrella and their jacket and shoes are wet.
 Even though the person making the observations can not see outside, they can infer from the circumstantial evidence (wet umbrella and clothing) that it is raining outside.

 What is Hearsay, and is it Admissible in Court?

 Hearsay is an out-of-court statement or non-verbal statement relayed by a witness that cannot be admitted into a criminal trial because the statements were not taken under oath and the speaker is not present to be cross-examined.
 Hearsay is generally not admissible in court unless proven to a judge that the information is necessary and reliable.

 For evidence to be admissible, it must prove or disprove the facts in the case (probative value), and this must carry more weight than the evidence’s prejudicial value.
 Prejudicial evidence is when there is a significant risk of misuse of the information by the jury, or the evidence is too misleading, confusing or distracting.

 Get Help With Your Toronto Criminal Defence Today

 If you are being investigated for a crime or have questions about the different types of evidence and how they could impact your case, talk to an experienced criminal defence lawyer like William Jaksa today.
-William Jaksa has over a decade of experience defending clients in Toronto and can help you understand your options and put together the right team to defend your case.
+William Jaksa has over 15 years of experience defending clients in Toronto and can help you understand your options and put together the right team to defend your case.